signoredems/aspire-expense-tracker/memory-bank/progress.md

 ## Known Issues

 - ~~SQL Server configuration in AppHost using string literal for password instead of parameter resource~~ (Fixed)
+- Integration tests failing due to missing `testhost.deps.json` file
+  - `PreserveCompilationContext` property is set to `true` in the test project
+  - Error: `System.ArgumentException : Argument --parentprocessid was not specified`

 ## Milestones